 Section \ref{sec:background} provides background information on party members and local council candidates in Brazil, and discusses theoretical predictions about the role of opportunity costs for political entry.
-In Section \ref{sec:data}, we present the datasets used in the analyses, and in Section \ref{sec:empirics}, we outline our empirical strategy.
+Section \ref{sec:data} introduces the datasets used in the analyses.
 Section \ref{sec:results} presents the main results and heterogeneity analyses for the effect of job loss.
 In Section \ref{sec:ui}, we investigate the role of UI benefit eligibility.
-Finally, Section \ref{sec:implications} examines potential implications for political selection and Section \ref{sec:conclusion} concludes.
+Finally, Section \ref{sec:implications} examines potential implications for political selection, and Section \ref{sec:conclusion} concludes.